tyler71/groupby/Readme.md

 For example, `-f size:MB` will output filenames rounded by the nearest megabyte

 ### Shell Filters
-Shell filters, invoked with `-s`/`--filter-shell` require the use of brace expansion to know which file to act on.
+Shell filters, invoked similary with `-f`/`--filter` require the use of brace expansion to know which file to act on and to identify it as a shell filter.

-For example, ```du -b {}``` will translate to ```du -b foobar.mkv``` Be aware of the output of shell commands.
+For example, ```du -b {}``` will translate to ```du -b foobar.mkv```

+Be aware of the output of shell commands.
 They often include the relative path and filename in the output. *Output should be sanitized to only include the output of the command* through tools such as `cut` or `grep`.
 For example